 Petrified Wood - Silicified Fossil Wood

-This item is a two-pound bag of petrified wood of mixed varieites - mostly in shades of white, gray and brown - but you might find a couple pieces of red Arizona wood.
-A few different types of wood are included in most of the two pound bags.
+This item is a two-pound bag of petrified wood of mixed varieties from North American localities, which can include Arizona, Montana, and/or South Dakota.
+It is mostly in shades of white, gray, and brown, and you might find a couple pieces of reddish brown.
+A few different types of wood are included in most of the two-pound bags.
 In the rough state, many of these pieces of fossilized wood display visible wood grain that becomes more visible (and usually more interesting) when they are polished.

 We recommend TXP polish - an aluminum oxide compound - for polishing this material.
 It does a great job and is inexpensive.

 We have tumbled a lot of this wood, and some of the tumbled stones look like modern wood that has been tossed on the beach.
 Some pieces have a translucent character that enables you to see veils of wood pattern within the material.
 It's always a surprise to examine the polished material!

 The small petrified wood above has been crushed and sized to perform well in small rotary tumblers such as the Thumler's MP-1, A-R1, and A-R2.
 The size range gives the material a good tumbling action and eliminates the need for ceramic media.
 Our EASY Rock Tumbling Recipe works well for rough that has a Mohs hardness of 7 and has been crushed to a variety of particle sizes under about 1 1/2 inches.

 Fill your tumbler barrel about 2/3 full of rough.
 Then add 2 tablespoons of coarse (60/90) grit per pound of material in the barrel.
 Add water to just below the top of the rocks.
 Run the material in coarse grit for 1-2 weeks.
 One week in coarse grit will give you good results.
 However, we feel that two weeks in coarse grit gives you much better results.